avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 - see Transactions for additional information about Karmacoin transactions...
 ---

+## Consensus Protocol

+KarmaCoin uses a nominated Proof of Stake (nPOS) consensus protocol with deterministic finality on blocks.
+The protocol used is Parity tech Babe and Grandpa.
+Block authors and validators must stake an amount of KCoin in order to participate in the network.

+KarmaCoin validators are responsible for both block authoring and chain validation.

+---

+## Accounts and Addresses
+KarmaCoin uses the SS58 address format for accounts.
+Accounts are derived from user's maintain private keys and include a network id to avoid cross-chain signing issues.

+---
 :::info License
 Copyright (c) 2022 by the [Karmacoin Authors](https://github.com/avive/karmacoin-docs).
 This work is licensed under the [Karmacoin License](/docs/license).
 :::